SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 Allows you to define a newly created dialog box item as a calendar control.

-To have a certain initial value in the calender, use the [InitialValue](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_InitialValue) property.
-In the Calender UIBlockType the value is expected to be a string in the "(dd/MM/yyyy HH:mm:ss)" format.
+To have a certain initial value in the calendar, use the [InitialValue](xref:Skyline.DataMiner.Automation.UIBlockDefinition#Skyline_DataMiner_Automation_UIBlockDefinition_InitialValue) property.
+In the *Calendar* UIBlockType, the value is expected to be a string in the "(dd/MM/yyyy HH:mm:ss)" format.

 Example: